Skip to content

 Science Section Scoring

-ACT Science has 40 questions and is often misunderstood.
+ACT Science is now optional for current ACT Composite scoring and has 40 questions when taken.
 It is less about memorizing advanced science facts and more about interpreting data, graphs, experiments, and research summaries.
 Students need to read visual information quickly, compare results, identify trends, and apply evidence-based reasoning.

 Because this section is data-heavy, one strong strategy is visual-first scanning.
 Before reading every word of a passage, inspect chart labels, units, and trend direction.
 Then read question prompts and return to the exact data needed.
 This can reduce reading load and improve speed.